olov/defs/README.md

 ## Compatibility
-`defs.js` strives to transpile your program as true to ES6 block scope semantics as possible, while being as maximally non-intrusive as possible.
+`defs.js` strives to transpile your program as true to ES6 block scope semantics as possible while being as maximally non-intrusive as possible.

 It can optionally transform loop closures via IIFE's (when possible), if you include `"loopClosures": "iife"` in your `defs-config.json`.
 More info in